Chiastic structure: Use in the Hebrew Bible

+Genesis flood narrative

-Gordon Wenham has analyzed the Genesis Flood narrative and believes that it is essentially an elaborate chiasm.
-Based on the earlier study of grammatical structure by F. I. Andersen, Wenham illustrated a chiastic structure as displayed in the following two tables.
+Gordon Wenham (1978) analyzed the Genesis flood narrative and concluded that it is essentially an elaborate chiasm.
+Based on the earlier study of grammatical structure by F. I. Andersen (1974), Wenham illustrated a chiastic structure as displayed in the following two tables.

 Within this overall structure, there is a numerical mini-chiasm of 7s, 40s, and 150s:

+Genesis 17

+William Ramey has compiled several chiasms in the Hebrew Bible, including Genesis 17:1–25 (quoted in Donald Ostrowski 2006).